 Check out the comparisons of the top financial certifications below!

 The CPA designation is easily the most popular and universally recognized financial certification in the business.
 Work is always available for CPAs in a wide range of fields.
 In fact, CPAs with enough experience can work their way up to an executive leadership position such as CFO.

 What’s the Full Price for the CPA Exam?

-Bear in mind that you’ll be spending a lot of money to earn your certification; CPA is one of the most expensive designations.
+Bear in mind that you’ll be spending a lot of money to earn your certification; Becoming a Certified Public Accountant is one of the most expensive designations.
 The amount you’ll need to spend varies depending on what state you’re in, but there are a few things to keep in mind.